mdelzotto/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client-Side Routing is when Routing is handled internally by the JavaScript already on the page.
+The page will not refresh.
+All data is there to be used, does take longer in beginning due to everything has to load initially.

+Server-Side Routing is when we request info from a server.
+For instance if we click a link, we get a template or some html file from server.
+Downside if we have a lot of info requested, takes longer due to all protocols.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST (Patch), GET, PUT and Delete.

 - [ ] Mention three tools we can use to make AJAX requests.

+Fetch API, Axios and jQuery

 ## Project Set Up